algorandfoundation/liquid-auth/docs/src/content/docs/architecture.md

 ### Data Channel

-Once an Offer and Answer have been exchanged, a [Data Channel]() will be emitted to the peer who created the answer.
-This channel is used to send messages between the website and wallet in real-time over the established P2P connection.
+Once an Offer and Answer have been exchanged, a [Data Channel](https://developer.mozilla.org/en-US/docs/Web/API/RTCDataChannel) will be emitted to the peer who created the answer.
+This channel allows for real-time message exchange between the website and wallet over the P2P connection.

 ```mermaid
 sequenceDiagram
     participant Website as Answer Client